+To:

-To: Mountain Island Charter School 13440 Lucia Riverbend Hwy Mt.
+Mountain Island Charter School

+13440 Lucia Riverbend Hwy

+Mt.
 Holly, NC 28120

+•

 Date:

 From:

 Parent

 Student

 Mailing Address

 Telephone Number

 Email Address

 School

-I wish to appeal the decision to assign my child to an alternative program for the following reason(s):

-\\\\ Mountain Island Charter School procedures, as outlined in the Parent-Student Handbook, were not followed by the school.
-Please explain.

-\\\\\ The disciplinary reassignment is not appropriate.
-Please explain.
+I wish to appeal the decision to assign my child to a in alternative program for the following reason(s): ., Mountain Island Charter School procedures s, as outlined in the Parent-Student Handbook, were not followed by the school.
+Please ex , ' The disciplinary reassignment is not approp oriata Dlasca avalain The disciplinary reassignment is not approp mate.
+Flease explain.
+Other.

-\\\\\ Other.
 Please explain.